 1767 - The Old Exchange Building is built on the ruins of Half-Moon Battery, the site of the former Court of Guard.

 1768 - The new District Court Act established Charles Town District, with Charles Town as the district seat.
-The 1768 Act was repealed, and a new Act was issued in 1769, approving the new district plan.
+The 1768 Act was repealed, and a new Act was issued in 1769, which approved the new district plan.

 1770 - (July 5) A statue of William Pitt, believed the first commemorating a public figure in America, is dedicated at Meeting and Broad.

 1770 - Development of Harleston Village neighborhood.

 1773 - (Jan.
 12) A committee of The Library Society establishes

 the Charlestown Museum - the oldest in the country.

 Map of Charlestown During British Siege of 1780 - Click Here for Larger Image